 Car Seat Tip #8 – Clean Up Carefully

-Before cleaning up a car-seat mess, refer to the manufacturer’s instructions.
-You don’t want to compromise the integrity of the straps, fabrics or mechanical parts by using harmful cleaning agents in an effort to clean up a snack-gone-rogue.
+Before cleaning up a car seat mess, refer to the manufacturer’s instructions.
+You don’t want to compromise the integrity of the straps, fabrics or mechanical parts by using harmful cleaning agents in an effort to clean up a snack that has gone rogue.

 Car Seat Tip #9 – Use It All the Time

 There’s no trip too short for a car seat.
 Sure, it may add a minute or two to a jaunt down the street, but neglecting to properly secure an infant in a safety seat isn’t worth the risk.
-Make safety a habit and buckle up yourself.
+Make safety a habit and buckle up yourself as well.
 Not only are you setting an example to your children, you’re also protecting yourself from harm.
-Your safety is important, too, if you want to be around long enough to raise those whippersnappers.
+Your safety is important, too, if you want to be around long enough to raise your babies.